darenju/react-flip-page/README.md

 ## Methods

-There are currently two methods that can be called on the component.
+There are currently three methods that can be called on the component.
 To call them, you can use the `ref` attribute in React:

 ```javascript